Blog

 • Compare products on a consistent, apples-to-apples basis

-The CoolSeal LCA followed internationally recognized ISO standards and focused on a cradle-to-gate boundary (also referred to as A1–A5):
+Both the LCA and EPD follow internationally recognized ISO standards and focus on a cradle-to-gate with options boundary (also referred to as A1–A5), which includes:

 • A1: Raw material production